LATEST NEWS AND ANNOUNCEMENTS

 About 2020 Island Areas Censuses Data Products for Guam

 The 2020 Island Areas Censuses provide a wide range of demographic, social, economic and housing information to meet the U.S. Island Areas’ data needs.
 Census Bureau surveys, such as the American Community Survey (ACS), are not conducted in the Island Areas.
-Therefore, the Census Bureau used a long-form census questionnaire similar to the ACS questionnaire used in the 50 states, the District of Columbia and Puerto Rico.
+Therefore, the Census Bureau used a long-form census questionnaire in the 2020 Census similar to the ACS questionnaire used in the 50 states, the District of Columbia and Puerto Rico.

 NEWS ARCHIVE